 2. Make sure all consumers (headlights, heater, windshield wipers, etc.) disabled.

-3. Verify that the voltage rating of the booster battery is the same as the battery in your vehicle.
+3. Make sure the booster battery's voltage rating is the same as the battery in your vehicle.

 When raising the front of the vehicle: